excellent-react/form/README.md

 };
 ```

-Validation allows to not submit invalid input form, In `useForm` validation this every time fields value changes it will check for errors, that is `onSubmit` and on input/change field, if `watchValuesOn` defined.
+Validation disallows invalid form submissions.`validation` in `useForm` checks for errors whenever a field is changed, that is on `onSubmit` and `onChange` event, if `watchValuesOn` is defined.
-`useForm` gives `errors` object which is record of field name as key and value as error message, and it can be `undefined` if no errors found.
+`useForm` is a key-value pair of field names and error messages.
+If no errors are found, value if `undefined`.

 ## **✌ Multi-Select input values handling**
-To capture array of multiple values of input component, `useForm` has configuration to specify array of input that has multiple values.
+To capture an array of multiple values of the input component, `useForm` can be configured.

 ```jsx
 import React from 'react';